 Children younger than 12 months must be served formula or breast milk, unless written direction is on file from the child's health care professional.
 All bottles and commercial baby food must be labeled with your child's name.

-Bottles will never be propped and unused formula or breast milk will be disposed of immediately.
+Bottles will never be propped, and unused formula or breast milk will be disposed of immediately.

 If your child has special dietary needs or has food allergies parents must notify the center in writing.
 Food allergies will be posted for staff to view.